-Close to 500 participants, including approximately 220 local government representatives from 47 countries, covering every major region of the world attended the knowledge-packed city and sub-national biodiversity summit, Cities for Life, held in parallel with the CBD COP 11 on 15 and 16 October in Hyderabad, India.
+Close to 500 participants, including approximately 220 local government representatives from 47 countries, covering every major region of the world attended the knowledge-packed city and sub-national biodiversity summit, Cities for Life, held in parallel with COP11 on 15 and 16 October in Hyderabad, India.

-The summit took stock of progress since the previous Cities Biodiversity Summit at the CBD COP 10 in Nagoya, Japan, and outlined the latest tools, initiatives and networks, illustrating throughout the value of bringing nature back into cities.
+The summit took stock of progress since the previous Biodiversity in Cities Summit at the COP10 in Nagoya, Japan, and outlined the latest tools, initiatives and networks, illustrating throughout the value of bringing nature back into cities.
 At the core of the summit lay a strong and consolidated commitment by local governments, sub-national governments, academia and international organizations to the implementation of biodiversity conservation and management.

 As part of the summit, a draft implementation plan for local and sub-national governments in response to COP decision X/22 and the Plan of Action, will be submitted on behalf of local and sub-national governments to the CBD.
 Supporting this agreement, Troy Pickard, the Mayor of Joondalup, Australia, emphasised that it is with renewed commitment and heightened ambition that cities of the world are ready and willing to meet the Aichi Targets.

 An exciting document inaugurated on the first day of the summit, the Cities and Biodiversity Outlook (CBO) is the first global assessment of its kind investigating the links between urbanization, biodiversity and ecosystem services, which was prepared in response to the Plan of Action ratified in Nagoya in 2010.
 Following the launch of the CBO, ICLEI and the CBD signed an MoU to cement their bond and long history of working together, recognizing the significant global benefits of strengthening collaboration towards integrated and coordinated activities in support of biodiversity and ecosystem management at the local level.